 Sit down with them and, “So, okay, what do you think the problems are from your point of view?
 Tell me, if this was your perfect job where do you think we need to be going?
 What are the issues as you see them?”
 Do the same with your customers.
 When you think about the food, I think that one of the really important things to do is to know who your competitors are and go and have a meal there.
 How does the steak compare?
 How does the pizza compare?
 How are they getting it out from the kitchen?
 How does it taste compared to yours?
 How busy are they?
 Far too many times, people say, “Ah you know it’s been a really quiet winter.”
 Well, that’s interesting because you’re empty and the restaurant three doors up is full.
 So, they’re not quiet, there’s got to be something going on there.
 You’re missing one, at least one of the pieces.
 You’re missing one of the ingredients of your secret sauce.
 What is it that you need to do?

-The menu is part of the sales team
+The menu is part of your Restaurant’s sales team

 As we’re doing the sorting, the next thing, I think, that’s really important to do is to go outside across the road from your restaurant just spend 15 minutes there.
 Watch people as they’re going by.
 Are they going in?
 If they’re not going in, why aren’t they going in?
 Have a look at the place.
 Have a look at the other shop fronts of the other restaurants.
 How does yours compare?
 Watch the people as they go by.
 I think one of the interesting things, I did this with a restaurant owner once.
 He said, “You know a lot of people stop but very few of them go in.”
 And it was a very simple thing, he didn’t have a menu in the window.
 You couldn’t actually see what was going on in the restaurant.
 People are hesitant to go in and ask for a menu because then they might need to get up and leave.
 That’s why you have a menu in the window so people can make that decision.
 Your menu is one of your sales team.
 It should be, you want to put it out, front and center in the window so that people can go, “Wow! that sounds really good.
 I’m going to have one of those.”